Albertkwek/Fakathon/README.md

 # Fakathon

-THis is the repository of Fakathon
+This is the repository of Fakathon and we classify fake news!